Hy-Vee Gains In-House Command of Transaction Processing

 Hy-Vee, is an employee-owned grocery and drugstore chain with over 200 stores in seven Midwestern U.S. states.
 They live by a simple but powerful precept: the customer is always right.

 Unlike most retail enterprises, Hy-Vee is a highly decentralized corporation.
-Local store managers can tailor inventory, pricing, merchandising, displays and services to best serve their particular markets and deal with their individual competition.Product Info Sheet Solution Sheet
+Local store managers can tailor inventory, pricing, merchandising, displays and services to best serve their particular markets and deal with their individual competition.ACI Omni-Commerce

 Hy-Vee’s challenge was to reduce reliance upon a single, third-party processor.
 Their goal was to implement a responsive, in-house electronic payments switch for routing debit, credit and electronic benefits transfer (EBT) transactions, as well as for in-house authorization and processing of check and gift card transactions.

 Hy-Vee chose ACI’s enterprise suite of payments software solutions to acquire, authenticate, route, switch and authorize financial transactions across multiple channels.
-Learn more about our full suite of UP Merchant Payments Solutions.
+Learn more about our ACI Omni-Commerce solution.

 - Omni-channel payments: Combining the best of in-store, online, and mobile payments for anytime, anywhere shopping